blockchainsllc/in3-docs/docs/api-java.md

  > public `int` getLogIndex();

-##### gettTansactionIndex
+##### getTransactionIndex

-Integer of the transactions index position the log was created from.
+Integer of the transaction index position the log was created from.

 Null when it's a pending log.